holochain/docs-pages/src/pages/references/glossary.md

 #### Decentralization

 The act of removing central points of control.
 Many [distributed systems](#distributed-system) are decentralized to various degrees.
+The inverse of decentralization is [centralization](#centralization).

 #### Deduplication